Things to do in Southwest Florida this weekend - NewsBreak

 If you haven’t made up your mind on what to do this weekend, there are plenty of options.
 Eric Raddatz of Florida Weekly joined us on Thursday to talk about all of the best things you can do this weekend!

-The Sidney & Berne Davis Art Center hosts an opening reception from 6-10 p.m. on Friday, August 5th during Art Walk.
-“Imagine” by Artsemble Underground is on display in the Grand Atrium & Conservatory through Aug.
-26. The art center can be found at 2301 First St. in Fort Myers. — sbdac.com
+The Sidney & Berne Davis Art Center presents “Imagine” by Artsemble Underground through Aug.
+26 in the Grand Atrium & Conservatory.
+The art center is located at 2301 First St. in Fort Myers. — sbdac.com

-Steely Dan – Earth After Hours starts at 7 p.m. on Saturday, July 30 at the Barbara B. Mann Performing Arts Hall.
-Tickets will cost between $84.54 and $169.74.
-The concert hall is located at 13350 FSW Pkwy. in Fort Myers. — bbmannpah.com
+The Centers for the Arts Bonita Springs hosts OMB!
+Open Mic Bonita at 7 p.m.
+Aug.
+4 at the Performing Arts Center, Moe Auditorium & Film Center.
+The show features performing artists of all types.
+Tickets cost $10 for audience members and performers get in for free.
+The show is located at 10150 Bonita Beach Road in Bonita Springs. — artcenterbonita.org

-Edison and Ford Winter Estates will honor automobile icon Henry Ford on his 159th birthday with historian-led guided tours and self-guided tours throughout the day on Saturday, July 30.
-The site is open daily from 9 a.m. to 5:30 p.m. — edisonford.org

-Don’t miss “The Wizard of Oz” at Broadway Palm Theatre, it’s running through August 15.
-Show times and ticket prices vary.
-The theatre is located at 1380 Colonial Blvd. in Fort Myers. — broadwaypalm.com
+Dave Byron performs jazz fusion from noon – 3 p.m. on Saturdays at Yucatan Waterfront Bar & Grill.
+The restaurant is located at 4875 Pine Island Road in Matlacha.
+239-283-0113.

-Comedian Mike Rivera performs this weekend, July 28 through July 30, at the Laugh In Comedy Café.
+Comedian Julie Scoggins performs on August 4 through August 6 at the Laugh In Comedy Café.
 Show times vary.
 Tickets will cost $11 for general admission and $16 for VIP.
-The comedy cafe can be found at 8595 College Pkwy. in Fort Myers. — laughincomedycafe.com
+The comedy club is located at 8595 College Pkwy. in Fort Myers. — laughincomedycafe.com

 Comments / 0